 These fun paper crowns are easy to make and kid-approved!
 And since they require very basic materials, you probably already have everything you need to make one at home.
-A perfect project for a rainy day!
+A perfect project for a rainy day… and it even includes a free template that you can download and print at home!

 This post may contain affiliate links, which means we may receive a commission, at no extra cost to you, if you make a purchase through a link.
 We only endorse products, services and merchants that we have personally used/tested and consider of the highest quality standard.
 Please see our full disclosure for further information.